Exeter-Diabetes/CPRD-analysis-package/data-raw/Readme.txt

-NB: raw linkage data and lookups not located at same refPath as primary care data/lookups on Slade - need to amend code if re-running
+NB: raw linkage data and lookups and diy lookups (oha_classes, biomarker_acceptddable_units and biomarker_acceptable_limits) not located at same refPath as primary care data/lookups on Slade - need to amend code if re-running